-Less than three months into his time at the head of the athletics department, McCaw helped guide Liberty into the top level of intercollegiate competition.
+Less than three months into his time at the head of the Athletics Department, McCaw helped launch Liberty into the top level of intercollegiate competition.
 On Feb.
 16, 2017, Liberty received notification that the NCAA had approved its request to enter into a two-year Football Bowl Subdivision (FBS) reclassification process.

-Following Liberty's last season as an FCS independent in 2017, McCaw will guide the Flames into their first season at the FBS level in 2018, fulfilling the vision of university founder Dr. Jerry Falwell for Liberty's athletics programs to compete at the highest level of NCAA competition.
+McCaw led Liberty during its final season as a Football Championship Subdivision (FCS) independent in 2017 and guided the Flames into their first season at the FBS level in 2018 — fulfilling the vision of university founder, Rev. Jerry Falwell, for Liberty's Athletics programs to compete at the highest level of NCAA competition.

-During Liberty's final two seasons as a member of the Big South Conference, McCaw guided Liberty Athletics to its 13th and 14th Sasser Cup title, an annual award given to the top athletics program in the Big South Conference.
+During Liberty's final two seasons as a member of the Big South Conference, McCaw guided Liberty Athletics to its 13th and 14th Sasser Cup titles in 2017 and 2018, an annual award given to the top athletics program in the conference.

-McCaw also helped pave the way for the future of Liberty Athletics on May 17 when it was announced 17 of its 20 NCAA Division I program will end a 27-year run in the Big South Conference to join the ASUN Conference for the 2018-19 athletics season.
+McCaw also helped pave the way for the future of Liberty Athletics on May 17, 2018, when it was announced that 17 of the 20 NCAA Division I programs will end a 27-year run in the Big South Conference to join the ASUN Conference for the 2018-19 athletics season.

-Baylor's football team reached bowl games six consecutive years (2010-15) and won the Big 12 Championship in 2013 and 2014.
-In addition, the Bears' Robert Griffin III became the nation's top collegiate football player in 2011 when he was named the school's first-ever Heisman Trophy winner.
+Baylor's football team reached bowl games for six consecutive years (2010-15) and won the Big 12 Championship in 2013 and 2014.
+The Bears' Robert Griffin III became the nation's top collegiate football player in 2011 when he was named the school's first ever Heisman Trophy winner.

 During his final five seasons at Baylor, the Bears' football and men's and women's basketball programs posted a combined 350-84 record, the best mark in the country during that span.

 Under McCaw's watch, student-athletes thrived in the classroom as Baylor finished first or second in the Big 12 in graduation success rate in seven of his last nine years.
-Additionally, the school recorded its highest cumulative GPA in 2015-16 (3.34).
+The school recorded its highest ever cumulative GPA in 2015-16 (3.34).

 While Baylor enjoyed extraordinary academic and athletic success under McCaw's leadership, his department also made significant administrative strides.

-A five-year strategic plan for intercollegiate athletics, Above and Beyond, was developed and implemented inclusive of department goals and objectives.
+Above and Beyond, a five-year strategic plan for intercollegiate athletics, was developed and implemented to achieve the department's goals and objectives.
 An outgrowth of this plan was the creation and successful completion of the Victory with Integrity and From Here We Build development campaigns.
-During his 13 years as Baylor's director of athletics, the department raised more than $390 million toward capital projects and student-athlete scholarships.
+During his 13 years as Baylor's director of athletics, the department raised more than $390 million for capital projects and student-athlete scholarships.

 While at Baylor, McCaw created a robust sports ministry program that included student-athlete and team mission trips and service programs, and he strengthened the school's relationship with the Fellowship of Christian Athletes.